drmohundro/Find-String/README.md

 ### Vim

 See [find-string.vim](https://github.com/drmohundro/find-string.vim).
-Installation should be a simple `Plug 'drmohundro/find-string.vim'` if you [vim-plug](https://github.com/junegunn/vim-plug).
+Installation should be a simple `Plug 'drmohundro/find-string.vim'` if you use [vim-plug](https://github.com/junegunn/vim-plug).

 ## Options